Created by Octavus Roy Cohen (1891-1959)

 But he's actually more like a sort of backwoods Nero Wolfe, a shrewd, highly-regarded detective and the "terror of crooks from coast to coast," respected by both the law and often, the lawless, managing to maintain good relationships with more than one lawbreaker he's had tossed in the can.
 Indeed, one character complains that he has more friends on the wrong side of the law than in legitimate circles.

 Hanvey made most of his early appearances in short stories in The Saturday Evening Post, where much of the author's other work was also published.
-He was also featured in one feature film, the aptly titled Jim Hanvey, Detective, in 1937.
+The character was popular enough to spawn a couple of feature films, Curtain at Eight (1933, Majestic Pictures) and the aptly titled Jim Hanvey, Detective (1937, Republic).

 Cohen created a few other detectives: David Carroll, and more significantly, Florian Slappey, one of the first black eyes.
 The Florian stories, unfortunately, while arguably even more popular in their day than those featuring Hanvey, are now more famous for their unflattering and offensive portrayal of African-Americans than their historical significance.